 You can save your Threat Library searches as Data Collections for future use, integration workflows, and to be used with ThreatQ Custom Dashboards.

-Data collections are accessible to all users on your platform.
-Integrations and custom dashboards use datacollections and will be affected if an associated data collection is deleted.
+Integrations and custom dashboards use data collections and are affected if an associated data collection is deleted.
 Use caution when deleting a data collection.

 Saving Searches as Data Collections